 The first excavation on Bride’s Mound was undertaken by John Morland in 1887.
 He discovered the remains of two chapels, a smaller Saxon timber chapel built around 700AD, which was replaced by a larger Norman stone chapel built about 1000AD and enlarged in 1290.
 There was another structure which he called a ‘priest’s house, and several burials.
 At least one of the burials predated the first stone chapel, which as John Morland wrote: “would show us that this was a sacred Christian spot before the older chapel was built; for this and all the more perfect skeletons were orientated with the head to the west”.
+John of Glastonbury wrote of a hole in the south wall of the chapel through which people would crawl for forgiveness of their sins, perhaps a purification for pilgrims en route to the Abbey.

 In 1967-8 Philip Rahtz excavated the chapel and cemetery, where one burial from around 700 – 750, appeared quite significant as it was in a grave lined with slabs and with nearby post-holes that suggest it may have been a tomb-shrine, perhaps of the founder of the community.
 The first Saxon timber chapel was built around this grave.
 Bones from at least 63 individuals were found, all male apart from one woman and two children, and dating to the Saxon period.